-- Intel LDCM Administrator Setup: Installs software to monitor PC systems on the network within the same bridge address with the Client software installed.
-The administrator should install both Administrator and Client software. - Intel LDCM Client Setup: Installs software to monitor the Client system.
-The LANDesk Client Manager must be installed to use the hardware manager features. - ASUS BIOS Flash Utility for LDCM: Installs a utility that can remotely flash a client PC's BIOS when used in conjunction with Intel LDCM Administrator. - INF Update Utility for Intel 820 Chipset: Installs INF files in Windows for the following items: System and Graphics, LPC Interface, SM Bus, PCI Bridge, Bus Master IDE, USB Host, and Controllers. - Install Intel Ultra ATA Storage Driver: Installs Intel's Ultra ATA Storage Driver. - Install Audio Driver: Installs the necessary audio driver for the onboard audio codec. - Install ASUS PC Probe Vx.xx: Installs a utility to monitor your computer's fan, temperature, and voltages. - Install ASUS Update Vx.xx: Installs a program to help you update your BIOS or download a BIOS image file. - Install PC-cillin 98 Vx.xx: Installs the PC-cillin virus protection software.
-View the online help for more information. - Install YAMAHA S-YXG50 SoftSynthesizer: Installs the Yamaha SoftSynthesizer for playing MIDI files through software.
-Refer to the online help for more information.

-(TO SEE THE FOLLOWING ITEMS, CLICK RIGHT ARROW ON THE LOWER-RIGHT CORNER OF THE MAIN MENU)

-- Install Adobe Acrobat Reader Vx.x: Installs the Adobe Acrobat Reader software necessary to view user's manuals saved in PDF format.
-Updated or other language versions of this motherboard's manual is available in PDF format at any of our web sites. - Show Motherboard Information: Allows you to view information about your motherboard, such as product name, BIOS version, and CPU. - Browse Support CD: Allows you to view the contents of the CD. - ReadMe: Allows you to view the support CD file list and contact information. - Exit: Exits the CD installation menu.
+- Intel LDCM Administrator Setup (recommended): Installs software to monitor PC systems on the network within the same bridge address with the Client software installed.
+The administrator should install both Administrator and Client software. - Intel LDCM Client Setup (recommended): Installs software to monitor the Client system.
+The LANDesk Client Manager must be installed to use the hardware manager features. - ASUS BIOS Flash Utility for LDCM (recommended): Installs a utility that can remotely flash a client PC's BIOS when used in conjunction with Intel LDCM Administrator. - Install ASUS PC Probe Vx.xx (recommended): Installs a utility to monitor your computer's fan, temperature, and voltages. - Install ASUS Update Vx.xx (optional): Installs a program to help you update your BIOS or download a BIOS image file. - Install PC-cillin 98 Vx.xx (optional): Installs the PC-cillin virus protection software.
+View the online help for more information. - Install Adobe Acrobat Reader Vx.x (optional): Installs the Adobe Acrobat Reader software necessary to view user's manuals saved in PDF format.
+Updated or other language versions of this motherboard's manual is available in PDF format at any of our web sites. - Show Motherboard Information: Allows you to view information about your motherboard, such as product name, BIOS version, and CPU. - Browse Support CD: Allows you to view the contents of the CD. - ReadMe: Allows you to view the support CD file list and contact information.
+(TO SEE THE FOLLOWING ITEM(S), CLICK RIGHT ARROW ON THE LOWER-RIGHT CORNER OF THE MAIN MENU) - Exit: Exits the CD installation menu.